-Bad breath is also known as halitosis, and it is a chronic oral condition.
-If you find yourself chewing gum, or mouthrinsing often and find no relief to the odor, you may have halitosis.
+Bad breath, also known as halitosis, is a chronic oral condition.
+You may have halitosis if you find yourself chewing gum or mouth rinsing often and find no relief to the odor.

 What causes chronic bad breath?

-- Poor Dental Health: Bacteria in the mouth that cause dental cavities and gum disease is the biggest culprit when it comes to developing halitosis.
-Treating your gum disease and tooth decay will alleviate the condition.
+- Poor Dental Health: Bacteria in the mouth that cause dental cavities and gum disease is the biggest culprit in developing halitosis.
+Treating your gum disease and tooth decay will alleviate the condition

 - Allergies